Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/samples/v1-beta/typescript/README.md

 products:
   - azure
   - azure-event-hubs
-urlFragment: eventhubs-checkpointstore-blob-typescript
+urlFragment: eventhubs-checkpointstore-blob-typescript-beta
 ---

-# Azure Event Hubs - Checkpoint Store client library samples for TypeScript
+# Azure Event Hubs - Checkpoint Store client library samples for TypeScript (Beta)

 These sample programs show how to use the TypeScript client libraries for Azure Event Hubs - Checkpoint Store in some common scenarios.